Guy's Blog

 4. Passive income: There is nothing wrong with being paid for your time.
 And nothing wrong with being productive.
 But even in the classic model of employment, you’re supposed to retire at some point and live off your pension.
 Your pension is created by investments that pay you a passive income.
 This is how people in professions like dentistry can end up retiring in comfort- they make a good income per hour, being paid by the hour, but use a big chunk of that active income to buy assets (such as stocks and funds) that produce a passive income.

 A passive income is defined as income that requires no work on your part whatsoever.
 If you are packing and shipping your own books, that’s not passive income.
-If you have to be in a specific place, or awake at a specific time to get paid, that’s not passive income.
+If you have to be in a specific place, or awake at a specific time, to get paid, that’s not passive income.
 When I am faced with a choice between producing something I can get paid once for (a woodworking commission, a writing commission, private lessons, seminars etc), or producing something that will generate a passive income stream, even a small one, then I will tend to choose the latter.

 Perhaps the most outrageous examples of this choice comes from the original Star Wars movie.
 Carrie Fisher sold her image rights outright for a sizeable chunk of money.
 Over a thousand dollars, I think, way back in the 70s when that was worth something.
 Alec Guinness got paid royalties.
 Guess which one did better?
 There was a lot of luck involved, but if you don’t have passive-income producing assets that might go all Harry Potter on you, then it cannot ever happen.

 Let’s put some numbers on this.
-The Swordsman's Companion makes about 10,000 dollars a year in income for me (it’s my best-selling book by a margin!).
+In 2016 The Swordsman's Companion made about 10,000 dollars in income for me (it was my best-selling book by a margin!).
 To generate similar returns, I would need at least 200k in traditional assets.
 Here’s an article on how that would work.
 If anyone wanted to buy that book off me outright, I’d therefore ask for at least 200k.
 Nobody in their right mind would offer me that much, so the book stays with me.
 Folk might stop buying it tomorrow.
 But folk might still be buying it in 50 years time.
 There is no way to know, and that is true of any asset.
 Stock markets crash like Italian drivers.
 There is no such thing as a perfectly safe investment- even cash loses value over time.
 My mother in law saved for a pension for 30 years- and just before she was due to retire, the fund (Eagle Star) crashed and she lost the lot.
 Nothing is safe, so the only sane course is diversification, which is why you can buy my books on any platform, in any format- so long as people still want to read about how to train with swords, they will be able to buy my books on the subject.

 5. Scalable: A scalable asset is one which you create once, and can sell an infinite number of times.
 I have spent most of my working life producing non-scalable assets.
 Back when I was a cabinet maker, I would work for hours and hours on a piece of furniture, which was then sold.
 As a martial arts teacher, I would teach a class, which existed only in that moment.
 I got paid for that moment, but that was it.
 There is nothing wrong with this model if you have the energy to work full time forever, and never get sick.
 A non-scalable asset might produce passive income, but you can still only sell it once.
 A house that you rent out is a good example.
 It can be an excellent passive income stream, but you can only rent the house out to one tenant or group of tenants at a time.